Civic Engagement and Service Learning

 The Civic Engagement Certificate Program at Appalachian State University honors students who demonstrate a strong commitment to civic leadership and social responsibility through service-learning.
 Students who complete this program are recognized for their academic achievement and community involvement.

-Sociology Department Service-Learning Courses
+Department of Sociology Service-Learning Courses

 The following Sociology courses are designated as service-learning and may count toward the certificate (totaling 15–18 credit hours).
 Availability may vary by semester and instructor, so students should confirm the service-learning designation with the course instructor or consult the Course Search Site.